Leandran/Student-table/README.md

-# Student-table created to demonstrate knowledge of sql commands
+# Table created to demonstrate knowledge of sql commands